-In solitude I have made my biggest decisions thus far, in solitude I have been forging my character, in solitude I have seeked for my mission, my direction.
-Solitude is healing, solitude builds, but for solitude to maintain its upbuilding powers we need a rock, a support, a place to return from solitude, and even more we need at least one partner, a companion, to help us express and understand what we have found in solitude.
+In solitude I have made my biggest decisions thus far, in solitude I have been forging my character, in solitude I have seeked my mission, my direction.
+Solitude is healing, solitude builds, but for solitude to sustain its upbuilding powers we need a rock, a support, a place to return from solitude, and even more we need at least one partner, a companion, to help us express and understand what we have found in solitude.

 Solitude is a two-edged sword that can build things new and good, but at the same time, if we don’t give enough importance to our rock and to our companion, it can easily turn into destructive loneliness.

 So what do I mean by these two things?

 A friend once shared a story with me from before his departure to start university in London.
 Before he left, he lived in Bucharest in an apartment above his grandmother.
 They didn’t have a strong bond and during his stay, they would hardly meet.
 However, after a year spent living there, as my friend was saying goodbye, his grandmother began to cry.
 My friend, surprised by her passionate reaction, asked her why so many tears, afterall, over the year they hardly seen each other.
 Grandma told him that even though they didn’t meet often, it was enough for her to know he was above her.
 When she heard the door slam, she knew he was there, and that gave her peace of mind.
 If she needed anything, it would only take a few minutes and he would be right there.
 Her rock was leaving, that is why she wept.